THE

 met together to hold conferences.

-June 19—A States warrant was issued
+—A States warrant was issued

 against D. W. Patten, Warren Parrish and

-Wilford Woodruff, sworn out by , a priest, and served by
+Wilford Woodruff, sworn out by Matthew

-the sheriff, .
+the sheriff, Robert C Petty.
 Elders Patten

 and Parrish were taken by an armed mob of